LinguaPhylo/linguaPhylo.github.io/setup.md

 </figure>

 {:start="4"}
 4. Restart `Package Manager`.
-Now `lphybeast` and dependent packages should appear as "installed".
+Now they and their dependent packages should appear as "installed".
-5. To install `LPhyBeastExt`, from `Package Manager`, select `LPhyBeastExt` and click `Install/Upgrade` to install.

 Alternatively, the packages `lphybeast` and `LPhyBeastExt` can be installed using [command line](https://www.beast2.org/managing-packages/).

 ### Install LPhy libraries and download starting script

 The package `lphybeast` does not include LPhy, so we need to install LPhy separately.
+You may skip steps 1-2 if you have already installed LPhyStudio in your BEAST 2 directory.

 1. Download the LPhy Studio installer.
 See the section of [LPhy Studio installation](#lphy-studio-installation).

-Note: You may skip steps 1-2 if you have already installed LPhyStudio in your BEAST 2 directory.

-{:start="2"}
 2. Install LPhy Studio inside your BEAST 2 installation folder - we will refer this BEAST 2 folder as your **BEAST_PATH**.

 The folder structure is shown in Figure 3.
 See the section [Launching LPhy Studio](#launching-lphy-studio)

+Note: make sure there is __only one__ LPhy folder inside your BEAST 2 installation folder.

 {:start="3"}
-3. Make sure there is __only one__ LPhy folder inside your BEAST 2 installation folder.

-4. Download the bash script [lphybeast](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast),
+3. Download the bash script [lphybeast](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast),
 and place it into the `bin` subfolder of your BEAST 2 installation.
 For Windows, please download [lphybeast.bat](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast.bat) Note that you may need give the `lphybeast` file executable permissions using `chmod +x lphybeast`